Weddings at Rockefeller and Bond Chapels

 - Video recording is permitted, but should be done as unobtrusively as possible during the ceremony.
 We do not provide sound feeds.

 - The University Guest Wireless Network is made available to the wedding party, their designates, and vendors.
-Other (wired) connectivity is not made available.
+Other (wired, ethernet) connectivity is not made available.
+Vendors should generally plan to bring hotspots.

 - At either chapel, basic wireless amplification is provided to your officiant, reader, and (if applicable) one solo instrumentalist or vocalist on our excellent house sound systems.
 We do not provide area / ensemble microphones.
 We encourage you to consider a cappella (unamplified) performance in the beautiful chapel acoustics whenever possible.